whiplashomega/elthelas2/data/spellsv2/true-strike.markdown

 **Damage**: []

-You extend your hand and point a finger at a target in range.
-Your magic grants you a brief insight into the target's defenses.
-On your next turn, you gain advantage on your first attack roll against the target, provided that this spell hasn't ended.
+You touch a friendly creature, giving that creature advantage on their next attack roll within the duration.